pschool-in/curriculum/content/grammar/new-topics/adverbs-4.md

 1. Positive

 "The toy plane is *big*."
 This sentence talks about the toy plane.
 Here, the toy plane is not compared to anything else.
-Therefore, *big* is a positive degree of comparision.
+Therefore, *big* is a positive degree of comparison.

 2. Comparative

 "The doll is *bigger* than the plane."
 In this sentence, the doll is compared to a plane.
-Therefore, *faster* is the comparative degree of comparision.
+Therefore, *faster* is the comparative degree of comparison.

 3. Superlative

 "The teddy bear is the *biggest* of all."
 In this sentence, the teddy bear, doll and toy plane are compared with each other.
 Teddy bear is superior to all.
-Therefore, *biggest* is the superlative degree of comparision.
+Therefore, *biggest* is the superlative degree of comparison.

 ### Activities